 - Pilgrim’s Pride, the second largest poultry producer in the U.S., in securities class action and shareholder derivative actions related to alleged industry-wide price fixing.

-Mr. Cauchi was honored in the inaugural 2021 edition of Best Lawyers: Ones to Watch for securities litigation.
+Andrew was honored in the 2021 and 2022 editions of Best Lawyers: Ones to Watch for securities litigation.
 In the second half of 2019, he participated in Morgan Stanley’s attorney secondment program, where he worked in Morgan Stanley Smith Barney’s Branch Advisory Legal group.

 Andrew received his J.D. from St. John’s University School of Law and his B.A. from Lehigh University.
 He was a member of the St. John’s Law Review.